based-robotics/mjinx/README.md

    2. `Kuka iiwa` global inverse kinematics ([single item](examples/global_ik.py), [vmap over desired trajectory](examples/global_ik_vmapped_output.py))
    3. `Go2` [batched squats](examples/go2_squat.py) example

+> **Note:** The Global IK functionality is currently under development and not yet working properly as expected.
+It needs proper tuning and will be fixed in future updates.
+Use the Global IK examples with caution and expect suboptimal results.

 ## Contributing
 We are always open for the suggestions and contributions.
 For contribution guidelines, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.